commune-ai/commune/commune/server/README.md

 The server can be called in several ways

-The name of the endpoing is formated as
+The name of the endpoing is formatted as

 {server_ip}:{server_port}/{function}